tomsWebConsulting/twcsl/v7.1/Element/Element Animate/README.md

     * Add code from file **[element animate.html][4]** to Website > Pages >
       Website Tools > Code Injection > FOOTER.
 Please see [Add code to code injection][6].

+  * Read the code for any instructions within.

 ## Make a Donation